When is FA Cup second round draw? Start time, ball numbers and TV

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The FA Cup intensifies with the first round proper this weekend with dreams becoming reality for many clubs and players.
+The FA Cup intensified with the first round proper taking place this weekend as dreams became reality for many clubs and players.

-The magic of the cup enables stories such as Hednesford Town, who enter this weekend 14th in the Northern Premier League Division One West and the lowest-ranked team at this stage.
+The magic of the cup enables stories such as seventh-tier Kettering coming from behind to knock local rivals League One Northampton Town out with a 2-1 win after extra-time at Sixfields.

-The Pitmen will be one of many sides desperate to create history when they host Gainsborough Trinity at Keys Park with 40 ties set to unfold over the weekend.
+The lowest-ranked team left in the competition, Hednesford Town, were hertbreakingly beaten on penalties by Gainsborough Trinity, but other non-league underdogs such as Harborough, Tamworth, Wealdstone, Oldham and Dagenham also caused upsets to get themselves in the hat for round two.

-The second round draw will conclude before the final tie of the first round, with Chesham United and Lincoln City squaring off on Monday night.
+The second-round draw takes place this evening, meaning it will conclude before the final tie of the first round, with Chesham United and Lincoln City squaring off on Monday night.

 So who will take the next step towards a deep cup run?
 Here’s everything you need to know: